 - Wondering what you can do with your chosen major?
 This site at University of Washington Center for Career Services may be able to help.

-The Counseling & Resource Center (MLT 145) offers free Career Counseling.
-Students, potential students and others can explore the "fit" between a career and their skills, needs, values, personality and interests.
+The Counseling and Resource Center (MLT 145) offers free career counseling.
+Students, potential students, and others can explore the "fit" between a career and their skills, needs, values, personality and interests.
 Self-knowledge and an introduction to career research help students better understand themselves and their career options, and help them make informed decisions.
-For an appointment call 425 640-1358 or drop by.
+For an appointment, call 425.640.1358 or drop by.

 Career and Life Planning classes offered at Edmonds Community College.

-CCLS 111: Career & Life Planning (3 Credits)-A quarter-long career/life planning class that provides a CORE of career planning tools: interest and personality inventories, examination of values, skills, labor market trends, group interaction and sharing of ideas, and a whole quarter to research, process, discuss, and explore for a thorough career plan.
+CCLS 111: Career and Life Planning (3 credits) A quarter-long career/life planning class that provides a CORE of career planning tools: interest and personality inventories, examination of values, skills, labor market trends, group interaction and sharing of ideas, and a whole quarter to research, process, discuss, and explore for a thorough career plan.

 - WOIS/The Career Information System is a private, non-profit organization that researches and distributes information about Washington careers, schools and training programs.
 From the WOIS Career Information Page you may access a variety of research and assessment tools.